dftd3/simple-dftd3/README.md

 For the out-of-tree build see the instructions in the [``python``](./python) directory.

+## Contributing

+This is a volunteer open source projects and contributions are always welcome.
+Please, take a moment to read the [contributing guidelines](CONTRIBUTING.md).

 ## License

 This project is free software: you can redistribute it and/or modify it under